Did you know ... Search Documentation:

 Currently only 8-bit characters are supported for variable names and unquoted atoms; it would be fairly straight forward, albeit tedious, to extend this to cover a larger Unicode character set.

 Most of the grammar is pretty self-explanatory but operator expressions are the exception.
-First, Prolog operator defintions are defined in a separate "table" and which be extended and, to some degree, modified dynmaically.
+First, Prolog operator definitions are defined in a separate "table" which can be extended and modified dynamically.
 Therefore the set of operators is not defined by the grammar, as would be the case in most programming languages.
 Instead a pPEG extension is defined to test whether a particular "token" is an operator of the necessary class (prefix, infix, or postfix):

 InfixOp = op <pl_grammar:testOp infix>